Fazal Ilahi Wazirabadi: Biography

 Fazal Ilahi Wazirabadi received his early education from Scotch Mission School at Wazirabad.
 At an early age, he studied the Quran with translation and theology from Abdul Mannan Wazirabadi.

 Wazirabadi died on 5 May 1951.
-He had bequeathed to be taken to Balakot and buried.
-Therefore, the body was taken by truck to Balakot and buried in the graveyard, where Syed Ahmad Barelvi and Shah Ismail Dehlvi are also laid to rest.
+He had bequeathed that he should be buried at Balakot.
+Therefore, his body was taken to Balakot and buried in the graveyard where Syed Ahmad Barelvi and Shah Ismail Dehlvi are also laid to rest.